-The easiest and best way to remove pool stains and scale from concrete, plaster and pebble pools may be to drain the pool and acid wash the surface.
+The best way to remove calcium pool stains and scale from concrete, plaster, and pebble pools may be to drain the pool and acid wash the surface.
 You could also have the tile line bead blasted.
-But if you’d rather save time, money and water, read on.
-For manageable amounts of pool calcium deposits, scale or stains, less drastic (and less expensive) solutions are available.
-The most popular methods of removing calcium or mineral scale and stains in pools include:
+But if you’d rather save time, money and water, keep reading.
+For manageable amounts of pool calcium deposits, scale, or stains, less drastic (and less expensive) solutions are available.
+Here are some of the most popular methods of removing calcium or mineral scale and stains in pools:

-Pumice Stone – A pumice stone is a natural volcanic stone used on ceramic tile, concrete or plaster surfaces to rub away both types of scale.
+A pumice stone is a natural volcanic stone used on ceramic tile, concrete or plaster surfaces to rub away both main types of pool scale.
 It’s effective and fun to use (it floats!).
 However, it wears thin quickly.
 When using a pumice stone, make sure to keep both the stone and the surface you are cleaning wet at all times to prevent scratching.

-Descale-It – Descale-It is a safe to use, bio-friendly pool stain removal chemical that works without harsh fumes or rough abrasives.
-Scrape off the big stuff first, then spray directly on pool scale and efflorescence.
+Descale-It is a safe to use, bio-friendly pool stain removal chemical that works without harsh fumes or rough abrasives.
+Scrape off the big stuff first, then spray directly on pool scale and efflorescence to remove it.
 This powerful natural solvent dissolves calcium scale of all types.
-It is safe to use with all pool types and is also great for spas, sinks, tubs and showers.
+It's safe to use with all pool types, and it's also great for spas, sinks, tubs, and showers.

-Leslie's Ultimate Scale and Stain Remover – This amazing stain removing chemical is safe for all surfaces to remove scale and stains from calcium carbonate.
+Leslie's Stain and Scale Remove is an amazing stain removing chemical that's safe for all surfaces, and works to remove scale and stains from calcium carbonate.
 Better than a no-drain acid wash, this proprietary blend of polymers cleans and protects your pool without the use of acids or phosphates.
-It removes mineral film scale, waterline marks and scale stains in just weeks, but continues to work for months.
-Apply a maintenance dose every two weeks to a clean pool with good water balance.
-Leslie's Ultimate Scale and Stain Remover offers excellent summer and winter pool stain protection.
+It removes built-up mineral film scale, waterline marks, and scale stains in just 2-4 weeks.

 Pool Scale and Stain Prevention